NeuroJSON/bjdata/README.md

 This specification was based upon the Universal Binary JSON (UBJSON) Specification [Draft 12](https://github.com/ubjson/universal-binary-json/tree/master/spec12) developed by Riyad Kalla and other UBJSON contributors.
-The MarkDown version of this document was derived from the documentation included in the [Py-ubjson](https://github.com/Iotic-Labs/py-ubjson/blob/dev-contrib/UBJSON-Specification.md) repository (Commit 5ce1fe7).
+The MarkDown version of this specification was derived from the documentation included in the [Py-ubjson](https://github.com/Iotic-Labs/py-ubjson/blob/dev-contrib/UBJSON-Specification.md) repository (Commit 5ce1fe7).